Backlinks are an essential part of SEO and growing your organic traffic, but just how long do they take to boost your rankings?

 However, when you look at their traffic, you’ll see they only saw a very marginal increase in traffic throughout that period 2020-2021 (with ups and downs throughout)

-However, at the end of the year traffic suddenly skyrocketed thanks to a number of keywords hitting top 3 positions.
+But then at the end of the year traffic suddenly skyrocketed thanks to a number of keywords hitting top 3 positions.
 Don’t be alarmed if you even occasionally see a random drop in traffic, when getting started with SEO, fluctuations are normal and to be expected.

 Some of these had been slowly creeping up over the years during the link building campaign, but some of them were brand new keywords.

 So what caused them to suddenly hit page 1?